pchapin/augusta/README.md

 + A Development Environment

   Any development environment that can interact with SBT projects will work.
-We don't not specifically recommend one, but we use [Visual Studio Code](https://code.visualstudio.com/) with the Metals extension or [IntelliJ IDEA](https://www.jetbrains.com/idea/) with the Scala plugin. _TODO:_ Document how to set up a development environment more fully.
+We do not specifically recommend one, but we use [Visual Studio Code](https://code.visualstudio.com/) with the Metals extension or [IntelliJ IDEA](https://www.jetbrains.com/idea/) with the Scala plugin. _TODO:_ Document how to set up a development environment more fully.